Close Menu

 What sets Burr apart from other comedians is how he turned his comedy success into a full entertainment empire.
 Most comedians make their money from touring alone, but Burr saw the bigger picture early and expanded into podcasting, acting, and directing before these became must-haves for comedy careers.

-His money comes from four main sources.
-Stand-up comedy tours generate $3-5 million annually through ticket sales and merchandise.
+His income comes from four main sources.
+Tours alone bring in $3–5 million a year from tickets and merch.
 His Monday Morning Podcast brings in around $500,000 yearly from sponsorship deals.
 Acting roles in shows like “Breaking Bad” and “The Mandalorian” can pay $50,000-100,000 per episode.
-Netflix specials typically earn him $1-3 million per deal.
+Netflix pays him $1–3 million per special, depending on length and viewership.

 Real estate adds another layer to his wealth.
 His Los Feliz home in Los Angeles has doubled in value since he bought it, and property appreciation in that area averages 8-12% annually.